+Carer: Witness:

-Carer: Witness: (This copy goes to the Parent/Guardian) Date: PHOENIX Integrated Primary School Achieving & Celebrating Together Record of Intimate Care or:
+(This copy goes to the Parent/Guardian)

+Date:

+Phoenix

+INTEGRATED

+PRIMARY SCHOOL

+Achieving a Celebrating Together

 Your child required intimate care today.
 This was carried out in accordance with our school policy, ie in the presence of a witness and with respect for the privacy, needs and wishes of the child.
 When given appropriate attention the child then continued happily with the school day.